Ta'ang National Liberation Army: Governance

-The TNLA is known for their opposition to drug trade and drug use, which they see as they see it as a health disaster for the local population, conducting operations where they actively destroy poppy fields, heroin refineries and meth labs.
-The TNLA claims that they arrest opium smugglers regularly and the narcotics seized are publicly burned on special occasions to deter drug trade.
-In August 2012, a PSLF Central Committee meeting set up a 5 year plan for the eradication of drugs and in 2014 the group claimed to have been “able to destroy more than 1,000 acres of opium farms in Ta’ang regions” in two years.
-The group regularly detains drug users and send them by to “detention centres” in order to cut them off from their addictions.
-They also try to discourage local farmers from continuing to grow poppy by offering them crop substitution programs and interest-free micro-financing.

-In the areas they control, the PSLF has set up a bureaucracy of 1,500 staff, divided into thirteen departments.
-Many of these lower-ranking administrators are members of the junta's administrative apparatus that were assimilated by the TNLA as they took control of their villages.
+In areas it controls, the PSLF has set up a bureaucracy of 1,500 staff divided into 13 departments.
+Many of these lower-ranking administrators are members of the junta's administrative apparatus assimilated by the TNLA as it took control of their villages.
 This administrative network comprises "a central office, five district-level offices, eighteen offices at the township level and many more at the village-tract level".
-The TNLA has set up their own police force since 2018 to maintain public order.
-The group also operates a parallel justice system with dedicated courts and prisons by recruiting civil servants and lawyers who sought refuge in their territory after defecting from the junta.
-In June 2023, the TNLA announced that they would establish forest reserve areas to prevent deforestation and preserving local species.
+In 2018, the TNLA set up its own police force to maintain public order.
+The group also operates a parallel justice system with dedicated courts and prisons by recruiting civil servants and lawyers who sought refuge in its territory after defecting from the junta.
+In June 2023, the TNLA announced that it would establish forest reserve areas to prevent deforestation and preserve local species.

-In terms of education, the TNLA has set up their own education system in partnership with local civil society groups and NUG workers, under the umbrella of the Ta’ang National Education Committee (TNEC).
-In 2023, the committee said it ran more than 420 schools, providing education to around 25,000 students.
+The TNLA has set up its own education system in partnership with local civil society groups and NUG workers, under the umbrella of the Ta'ang National Education Committee (TNEC).
+In 2023, the committee said it ran more than 420 schools, educating around 25,000 students.

 The TNLA largely generates revenue through taxes on the transportation of goods and people.
-Another important financing source of the group is the payment of fees by Chinese contractors conducting infrastructure projects in the region in exchange for ensuring their free access and safety.
-The TNLA has also been accused of making money from taxing the local drug market, despite its anti-drug stance.
-Resistance on the part of certain inhabitants to pay taxes to the group have led its members to kidnap resisters and detain them until a ransom is paid.
+Another source of revenue is the payment of fees by Chinese contractors conducting infrastructure projects in the region in exchange for ensuring their free access and safety.
+The TNLA has also been accused of making money by taxing the local drug market, despite its anti-drug stance.
+It has kidnapped resisters and detained them until a ransom is paid.

+The TNLA opposes the drug trade and drug use, which it sees as a health disaster for the local population, conducting operations where it destroys poppy fields, heroin refineries, and meth labs.
+The TNLA claims that it arrests opium smugglers regularly and the narcotics seized are publicly burned on special occasions to deter drug trade.
+In August 2012, a PSLF Central Committee meeting set up a 5-year plan to eradicate drugs, and in 2014 the group claimed to have destroyed "more than 1,000 acres of opium farms in Ta'ang regions" in two years.
+The group regularly detains drug users and sends them to "detention centres" to cut them off from their addictions.
+It also discourages local farmers from growing poppies by offering them crop substitution programs and interest-free micro-financing.